“I and my Father are one.” – John 10:30

 Origen: “it was to Him that God said regarding the creation of man, “Let Us make man in Our image, after Our likeness.”
 (Origen Against Celsus, Book V, Chapter XXXVII)

 Novatian: “For who does not acknowledge that the person of the Son is second after the Father, when he reads that it was said by the Father, consequently to the Son, “Let us make man in our image and our likeness; ” and that after this it was related, “And God made man, in the image of God made He him?
 “Or when he holds in his hands: “The Lord rained upon Sodom and Gomorrah fire and brimstone from the Lord from heaven? ” (A Treatise of Novatian Concerning the Trinity, Chapter XXVI.
 Argument.—Moreover, Against the Sabellians He Proves that the Father is One, the Son Another.)

-In Genesis 19:24, there are two Persons identified as Yahweh who rain brimstone and fire: One who was on earth and the other from heaven.
+In Genesis 19:24, there are two Persons identified as Yahweh who rained brimstone and fire: One who was on earth and the Other from heaven:

 “24 Then the Lord [Yahweh] rained upon Sodom and upon Gomorrah brimstone and fire from the Lord [Yahweh] out of heaven;”

 Amos 4:10-11 has two Yahwehs just like Gen 19:24 when talking about the exact same event!